luckyb3ggar/luckyb3ggar/README.md

-react.js dev, avid tinkerer, and eth⟠ enthusiast.
+dev, student, and eth⟠ enthusiast.